growficient/GDS-challenge/README.md

 Your task is to implement a forecasting model to predict the future prices of asset X up until the end of 2017.

+### How to start

+1. Fork this repository
+2. Install the dependencies (python 3.10+ currently) using the Poetry package manager 3 Continue below

 ### Checklist

 1. Clean and inspect your datasets, and describe your steps.